 Assemble your bowls, add sliced green onion, sesame seeds, avocado and drizzle lots of Curry Teriyaki sauce all over.
 For an extra kick, add red pepper flakes.

-- 1 cup (200g) wild rice blend, or use any rice you like
+- 1 cup (200g) wild rice blend, rinsed well first with room temp water

 - 1/4 teaspoon salt